-Many newer routers include WDS or Wireless Distributed Services to create multiple Access Points on a single network with a single name.
+Many newer routers include Wireless Distributed Services(WDS) to create multiple Access Points on a single network with a single name (SSID).

 If your existing routers do not support WDS, you can manually create a WDS environment using these steps:

 Note: Please refer router's support documentation for specific setup instructions to perform these universal steps.

 Set up this router with the standard connection.
 In router 1's wireless security settings, disable Automatic Channel selection and manually set the channel to channel 3.

 In most cases, you should wire Router 2 to Router 1.
 Consider a wireless media bridge, or run a single network cable to the other location and perform the following steps:

 - Disable the DHCP server on Router 2 to prevent IP conflicts or network configuration issues, allowing only Router 1 to manage the network.

 - Manually set the IP Address of Router 2 to a digit higher than the existing Router 1.